EllenJCoombs/cetacean-strandings-project/README.md

 * **03-final-data-clean.Rmd** This is the final stage of the data cleaning before analysis.
 'UK_and_Irish_sp' is the final dataset used for analysis in our code.

-* **04-temporal-analysis-figure-1.Rmd** This code plots all cetacean strandings from 1913-2015 from the combined dataset (NHM + CSIP + IWDG) and produces Figure.1 from the paper.
+* **04-temporal-analysis-figs-1-3.Rmd** This code plots all cetacean strandings from 1913-2015 from the combined dataset (NHM + CSIP + IWDG) and produces Figures.
+1, 2, and 3 from the paper.

-* **05-spatial-analysis-figure-2.Rmd** Produces Figure 2.
+* **05-spatial-analysis-figs-4-5.Rmd** Produces Figures 4 and 5.

 If you are pushed for time, you can skip RMarkdown documents 06 to 11 and use the model dataset called `all_strandings.csv` to run the analysis in **12-generalised-additive-models.Rmd**.
 See 01. above for details on downloading the model input file.